Trensant/TrensantGFX/README.md

 	<script type="text/javascript" src="https://www.google.com/jsapi"></script>

 Webpack
 We use webpack to build our dist files and include the built files.
 To build your own dev file enter webpack at the console.

 To build a minified production version:
 	Add an environment variable PROD_ENV and set to 1.
 	Enter webpack --env.production

+Twig API
+The best source of method documentation is in src/js/tgw.js.